-Wildland Firefighter Apprentice Information
+Wildland Firefighter Apprentice Program

 The Wildland Firefighter Apprenticeship Program develops the knowledge and basic skills necessary to work as a wildland firefighter.
 Selected applicants will attend a 3,000 hour on-the-job learning program, which includes a two month-long residential firefighting academy at the Wildland Fire Training Center in McClellan, California.
 Apprentices will be paid and all costs of training will be covered by the Forest Service.